alfonsserra/systelab-doc/METRICS.md

 # Design Considerations
 It is usually implemented as an API endpoint (e.g. HTTP /metrics) that returns the metrics of the service in an specific format.
-It is possible to have different endpoints each one with metrics related to an specific category.
+It is possible to have different endpoints each one with metrics related to a specific category.
+It is quite common to have an API endpoint (e.g. HTTP /metrics/prometehus) to return metrics in Prometheus format.

 ## Prometheus metrics / OpenMetrics format